rogerhyam/synthesys-iiif/README.md

 Further details are given in sections below.

-1. Institutions must implement CETAF Stable Identifiers for their specimens at atleast level 2 - with a 303 redirect to RDF metadata about the specimen.
-This is described in the [CETAF URI Tester documentation](http://herbal.rbge.info/md.php?q=documentation).
+1. Institutions must implement CETAF Stable Identifiers for their specimens at level 2 or above - with a 303 redirect to RDF metadata about the specimen.
 1. Institutions must implement IIIF [Image and Presentation APIs version 3](https://iiif.io/api/) or higher.
-(Version 3 of the API is still in Alpha but more or less stable and is expected to be fully released in 2019.)
 1. RDF returned for specimens should contain a link to a IIIF Manifest file for the image for that specimen.
 1. The IIIF Manifest file should contain a link to the CETAF URI for the specimen.
 1. It is recommended the IIIF Manifest contains some of the key Darwin Core metadata fields as name-value pairs for labels.